katieborlie/belly-button-challenge/README.md

 Complete the following steps:

-1. Use the D3 library to read in `samples.json' from the URL https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.
+1. Use the D3 library to read in `samples.json` from the URL `https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.1/14-Interactive-Web-Visualizations/02-Homework/samples.json.`

 2. Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.

-  * Use `sample_values' as the values for the bar chart.
+  * Use `sample_values` as the values for the bar chart.

-  * Use `otu_ids' as the labels for the bar chart.
+  * Use `otu_ids` as the labels for the bar chart.

-  * Use `otu_labels' as the hovertext for the chart.
+  * Use `otu_labels` as the hovertext for the chart.

   <img width="490" alt="Screenshot 2023-04-06 at 8 51 13 AM" src="https://user-images.githubusercontent.com/119274891/230383780-868d480f-8e93-4c6d-bc04-7b251234b5c9.png">